 Court to hear arguments in former House speaker ethics case

 MONTGOMERY, Ala.
-(AP) — The Alabama Supreme Court will hear oral arguments next month in former House Speaker Mike Hubbard's appeal of his ethics conviction.
+(AP) — The Alabama Supreme Court will hear oral arguments next month in former House Speaker Mike Hubbard's last bid to overturn his ethics conviction and avoid a prison sentence.

-The court said Thursday that oral arguments will be held June 4.
+The court set oral arguments for June 4 in the closely watched appeal.

 Hubbard was one of the state's most influential Republicans, but his political career ended with his 2016 conviction on ethics charges.
 The allegations included that he improperly asked lobbyists and company executives for work and investments in his businesses.